How do you tell if a fish carries ciguatera poisoning?

 Probably half the cruisers I know have “heard of” ciguatera – or that eating reef fish can make you sick.
 But I think that most are like Dave and I and don’t know much beyond that.
 Most of us don’t know how awful the poisoning is.
 I thought it was a nasty but “typical” food poisoning with gastrointestinal woes that went away after several days and don’t know what fish can carry it.

 Ciguatera is not mentioned in most cruising guides and much of the information out there seems to be out of date.
 Everyone that I know who has gotten ciguatera says that they really didn’t know enough about it before they got it.
 No one realized that the fish they were eating might carry the disease, or how nasty the disease could be.

 So, more than anything, I want to raise awareness.

 WHAT FISH ARE AFFECTED

-Ciguatera has long been known to be present in certain reef fish – they eat a certain microalgae toxin and it just goes right on up the food chain, concentrating itself in those top predators such as barracuda and grouper.
+Ciguatera has long been known to be present in many reef fish – they eat a certain microalgae toxin and it just goes right on up the food chain, concentrating itself in those top predators such as barracuda and grouper.
 The ciguatera doesn’t affect the fish, only people (and their dogs and cats, both of which can get deathly ill) who eat those fish.

-But now ciguatera is not limited to just top reef predators or even to just reef fish . . . there are over 400 species that are known carriers – and mahi/dorado and tuna are now a listed as carriers (source: Florida Department of Health).
+But now ciguatera is not limited to just top reef predators or even to just reef fish . . . there are over 400 species that are known carriers – and mahi/dorado and tuna are now listed as carriers (source: Florida Department of Health).
 It used to be that you only had to avoid the “large” specimens of reef fish; now people are getting sick on smaller fish too.
 A fish caught on one reef may carry ciguatera while another one caught nearby won’t.

 Four things to know: